By Treven Pyles

 The following insulation techniques that used asbestos as a prime component were used by insulators:

-The people who worked as insulators in the past century are currently at risk of developing serious, often life-threatening diseases such as mesothelioma, lung cancer, asbestosis, and other cancerous conditions.
+People who worked as insulators in the past century are currently at risk of developing serious, often life-threatening diseases such as mesothelioma, lung cancer, and other malignant diseases.
 A Swedish study that was published in the year 2016 in the Epidemiology and Health journal reported that the rate of pleural mesothelioma in insulators was over ten times higher when compared to the general population.

 Asbestos-related diseases may not develop until 10-50 years after the exposure has taken place.
-Asbestos fibers get accumulated in the organ tissues, especially within the lungs after inhalation, and eventually lead to inflammation and scarring of the lung tissues.
-Over the years, this irritated tissue can turn into mesothelioma and lung cancer.
-Extensive research regarding the occupational diseases caused by asbestos exposure have shown that over 80% of asbestos insulators with more than 20 years of experience developed asbestosis and nearly 40% of deaths among insulators could be attributed to their asbestos exposure.
+Asbestos fibers accumulate in the organ tissues, especially within the lungs after inhalation, and eventually lead to inflammation and scarring of the lung tissues.
+Over the years, this irritated tissue can turn into mesothelioma or lung cancer.
+Extensive research regarding the occupational diseases caused by asbestos exposure has shown that over 80% of asbestos insulators with more than 20 years of experience developed asbestosis and nearly 40% of deaths among insulators could be attributed to their asbestos exposure.
+However, it is important to know that you cannot recover financial compensation for asbestosis.

-Insulators with the diagnosis of the following cancerous conditions that are linked to their worksite asbestos exposure have immediate eligibility to file a claim:
+Insulators with the following cancer diagnoses that are linked to their worksite asbestos exposure have immediate eligibility to file a claim: